oniony/TMSU/COMPILING.md

 1. Installing Go

+    * Note: macOS users can skip down to the macOS section as it includes installing Go.

     TMSU is written in the Go programming language.
 To compile from source you must first install Go: